youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/10/log.md

 ### SbLog ###

 Writes `message` to the platform's debug output log.
+This method is thread-safe, and responsible for ensuring that the output from multiple threads is not mixed.

 `priority`: The SbLogPriority at which the message should be logged.
 Note that passing `kSbLogPriorityFatal` does not terminate the program.
 Such a policy must